PSeitz/open_flexzl/plan.md

 value -> (small code, raw extra bits)
 ```

 For offsets, the code is essentially `floor(log2(value))`, and the extra bits store the low bits needed to reconstruct the exact offset.
 For lengths, values below 16 have direct codes, then the scheme switches to power-of-two buckets.
-The code stream is narrow (`u8`) and usually compresses well with FSE/bitpack/Huffman; the extra-bit stream is raw bit-packed data.
-This is reference-parity context only; v1 does not need these entropy codecs because zstd side streams are acceptable initially.
+The code stream is narrow (`u8`) and usually compresses well.
+First evaluate these structure-exposing splits with zstd-compressed code/extra streams; FSE/bitpack/Huffman are reference-parity or speed/overhead follow-ups, not prerequisites for trying quantize.

 Compression level and decompression level should eventually influence parser and side-stream route choices like OpenZL.
 The public no-options API uses compression level `6` and OpenZL default decompression level behavior unless/until options are added.